Keyword research is the most important element in any SEO campaign.

 You get the idea.
 This post is informational.

-Converting informational can take a while, but it is needed if you are running any inbound or social media campaigns.
+Converting informational visitors to users or buyers can take a while, but it is needed if you are running any inbound or social media campaigns.

 - Product name – esp. important in e-commerce